waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Puzzle & Hypothesis Log

 ### B. Solved Puzzles
-- **Pokemon Mansion 1F Alternating Switch (Solved):** The switch at (3, 6) is an alternating switch.
-Pressing it toggles between opening the eastern gates (25, 14) and the western gates (17, 8).
-The final solution requires opening the western gates, passing through them, which then automatically triggers the eastern gates to open, granting access to the southern area of the mansion.
+- **Pokemon Mansion 1F Alternating Switch (In Progress):** The switch at (3, 6) is an alternating switch.
+My current hypothesis is that it has more than two states, or there's a specific sequence required to permanently open the eastern gates at (25, 14).
+I am returning to the switch to conduct further tests.
 - **Pokemon Mansion B1F Dynamic Gates (Solved):** The switch at (19, 26) toggles which set of gates (Western, Northern, or Eastern) is affected by a dynamic trigger.

 ### C. Deprecated Hypotheses